 ATPE supports measures to ensure all educational settings are safe and secure environments where students, school employees, and volunteers can be productive.
 ATPE recommends that school districts/ the state:

 - a.
-Make personnel standards and curriculum for all disciplinary alternative education programs commensurate with K-12 public education requirements. - b.
-Immediately remove any student who threatens or physically assaults a school employee, a volunteer, or another student to an alternate placement as determined by district policy.
+Make personnel standards and curriculum for all disciplinary alternative education programs commensurate with public education requirements. - b.
+Immediately remove any student who threatens or physically assaults a school employee, a volunteer, or another student to an alternate placement as determined by district policy and in accordance with state and federal law.
 The student's parent or guardian should be notified immediately. - c.
 Utilize resources to deter or recover students from gang involvement and/or substance abuse. - d.
 Require accurate coding and reporting of incidents at schools. - e.
-Require comprehensive training in Chapter 37 (relating to student discipline) as well as annual notification of and/or updates on campus-level procedures regarding compliance with Chapter 37. - f.
+Require comprehensive training for all staff in Chapter 37 (relating to student discipline) as well as annual notification of and/or updates on campus-level procedures regarding compliance with Chapter 37 of the Texas Education Code.

+f.
 Require suicide prevention training and coping assistance for all school personnel.